truenas/middleware/docs/userguide/freenas_storage.rst

 :menuselection:`Storage --> Snapshots` check the box next to every snapshot except for the last one (the one with 3 icons instead of 2), then click the global "Destroy" button at the bottom of the screen.

-Once you have only one snapshot, open Shell on *PUSH* and use the :command:`zfs send` command.
+Once you have only one snapshot, from the command line on *PUSH* run :command:`zfs send`.
 To continue our example, the ZFS snapshot on the *local/data* dataset of *PUSH* is named :file:`auto-20110922.1753-2h`, the IP address of *PULL* is *192.168.2.6*, and the ZFS volume on *PULL* is :file:`remote`.
 Note that the **@** is used to separate the volume/dataset name from the snapshot name::

  zfs send local/data@auto-20110922.1753-2h | ssh -i /data/ssh/replication 192.168.2.6 zfs receive local/data@auto-20110922.1753-2h

 .. note:: if this command fails with the error "cannot receive new filesystem stream: destination has snapshots", check the box "initialize remote side for once" in the replication task and try again.
-If the :command:`zfs send` command still fails, you will need to open Shell on
-   *PULL* and use the :command:`zfs destroy -R volume_name@snapshot_name` command to delete the stuck snapshot.
+If the :command:`zfs send` command still fails, from the command line on *PULL* use the :command:`zfs destroy -R volume_name@snapshot_name` command to delete the stuck snapshot.
 You can then use the
    :command:`zfs list -t snapshot` on *PULL* to confirm if the snapshot successfully replicated.

 After successfully transmitting the snapshot, recheck again after the time period between snapshots lapses to see if the next snapshot successfully